|

 On propane, I was able to get 3631 running watts before the overload protection.
 It burns efficiently and cleanly on propane.

-At 50% load, I got about 11.4 hours on gasoline, and 7.5 hours on LPG.
+At 50% load, I got about 11.4 hours on gasoline and 7.5 hours on LPG.
 This is more than the advertised capacity.
 That is why I am regularly using it for emergency backup.
 The voltage recovery time is incredible.
 It doesn’t bog down even for a second.

 The maintenance is super easy don’t worry about that.
 The low-oil shutoff protection system helps.
 Oil changing is also easy.